unrealwork/atsd-use-cases/how-to/shared/trends.md

 If you would like to create a new version of the current portal by adding a version suffix to the current URL, click **Save**.

 To save the portal under an entirely new URL click **Clone**.

 ![](images/save-clone-button.png)

-**TRENDS** is a sandbox for everyone, we encourage users to create their own charts and share it with others.
+**Trends** is a sandbox for everyone, we encourage users to create their own charts and share it with others.

 ## Pre-Defined Widgets

 Click the **Widgets** button in the upper toolbar to copy pre-defined widget sections that may be used as a template for developing your custom widgets.

 ![](images/pre-def-func.png)